Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 ## 1. DEFINITIONS

-**1.1** "Deliverables" means the software, documentation, and other materials to be delivered by SkyMirror as specified in a Statement of Work.
+**1.1** "Deliverables" means the software, documentation, and other materials to be delivered by Skymirror as specified in a Statement of Work.

 **1.2** "Intellectual Property Rights" means patents, copyrights, trademarks, trade secrets, and other intellectual property rights.

 **1.3** "Project" means a software development engagement governed by a Statement of Work.

-**1.4** "Services" means the software development, consulting, and related services provided by SkyMirror.
+**1.4** "Services" means the software development, consulting, and related services provided by Skymirror.

 **1.5** "Specifications" means the functional and technical requirements for the Deliverables as set forth in a Statement of Work.